 March 13, 2020 12:01 AM

-- The East Lansing Hannah Community Center and East Lansing Prime Time Seniors’ program will now be temporarily closed to the public through at least Sunday, May 31, with a tentative re-opening date of Monday, June 1.
+The East Lansing Hannah Community Center and East Lansing Prime Time Seniors Program will be closed through at least Sunday, July 12, with a tentative re-opening on Monday, July 13.

 The East Lansing 54B District Court will remain closed for in-person transactions during the local state of emergency.
 All scheduled matters are proceeding using remote technology.

 The East Lansing Public Library plans to tentatively begin curbside delivery on Monday, June 22 pending any further extensions of the Stay Home, Stay Safe executive order.
 At this time, ELPL’s tentative re-opening date is Monday, July 13.